-In Alberta, the division of matrimonial property is governed by the Matrimonial Property Act.
-In short, the Act instructs that property be divided such that 1) we should apply a presumption of equal sharing to property acquired during the marriage, unless it is not just or equitable to do so, 2) to entirely exempt from sharing property acquired outside of the marriage and 3) to distribute certain other categories of property such as increases in value of exempt property, as may be “just and equitable”.
+In Alberta, the division of property is governed by the Matrimonial Property Act or the Family Property Act – depending on the date of separation.
+Both the Matrimonial Property Act and the Family Property Act instructs that property be divided such that 1) we should apply a presumption of equal sharing to property acquired during the marriage, unless it is not just or equitable to do so, 2) to entirely exempt from sharing property acquired outside of the marriage and 3) to distribute certain other categories of property such as increases in value of exempt property, as may be “just and equitable”.
 Our team of Calgary based lawyers know the law when it comes to exemptions.
 Read on to find out their insight.

 What is An Exempt Asset?

 Exempt property is:

 - property acquired by a gift from a third party;